BoD/android-contentprovider-generator/README.md

 This is a Gradle project.

-`./gradlew publishToMavenLocal` to 'install' the Gradle plugin to your local maven repo
+`./gradlew install` to 'install' the Gradle plugin to your local maven repo

 `./gradlew shadowJar` to build the cli tool